SwathiMystery/femgeekz.github.io/_posts/2016-10-05-getting-started-with-tensorflow.markdown

 ### Getting Started

-To install Tensorflow, lets go for the Virtualenv installation, which will not disturb any existing Python programs on your machine, follow these [steps](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#virtualenv-installation)
+To install Tensorflow, lets go with the Virtualenv installation, which will not disturb any existing Python programs on your machine.
+Follow these [steps](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#virtualenv-installation) for installation.

-To test if the installation works, the example from the Tensorflow documentation itself.
+To test if the installation works, lets pick the example from the Tensorflow documentation.

 {% highlight sh %}
 $ python